bobhaffner/open_table_formats/aws_meetup/slides/slides.md

 <!--

-The fundamental problem.
-What data files are in a table, how do we make changes to those data files and how do effiently query our table
+Iceberg uses a sophisticated Metadata Layer comprised of 4 different levels

-Catalog
+1. Catalog
 This is what Athena and Spark connect to.
 What tables exist and what is the current set of metadata.

-Metadata Files
+2. Metadata Files
 This includes information about the table’s schema, partition information, snapshots, and which snapshot is the current one.

-Manifest List Files
+3. Manifest List Files
 Contains a list of all the manifests that make up a snaphot or version.
 It can also contain partition level info for more efficient pruning

-Manifest Files
+4. Manifest Files
 Contains a list of all the data files and statistics about those data files.
 Upper and lower bounds for a column.  eg this data file contains all data for 2023.
 This allows for more efficient pruning

 This heirachal meta file approach can be confusing but it allows for minimal metadata rewrites and paralellized data reading